Learning Optimal Prescriptive Trees from Observational Data: Proposed Formulations

 \section{Proposed Formulations}

-In this section, we present our proposed MIO formulations for learning optimal prescriptive trees from observational data.
-Without loss of generality, we assume that the covariates are binary, i.e., $\sets X \subseteq \{0,1\}^F$ -- this assumption can easily be relaxed to cater for integer or categorical features, see Remark~1 in~\cite{aghaeistrong}.
-Importantly, and in sharp contrast with the existing literature on prescriptive trees, we \emph{do not} make Assumption~\ref{asu:sufficient_partition}.
+In this section, we present our proposed MIO formulations for learning optimal prescriptive trees from observational data. \newnj{We assume that the covariates are taken from a finite set of integers, i.e., $\sets{X} \subset \mathbb{Z}^F$, and let $\Theta(f)$ capture all levels of each feature $f \in \sets{F}$.
+To handle categorical features, one can one-hot encode the variables.
+To handle continuous variables, one can pass in finite discretizations that are decided a priori.
+In Section~\ref{section:experimental_results}, we show that discretizing does not lead to a degradation in performance in our experiments; in fact, it may sometimes serve as a form of regularization and produce results that generalize better out-of-sample than passing in continuous variables.
+We also note that discretization has a rich literature with many proposed solutions, see e.g., \cite{dougherty1995supervised,kotsiantis2006discretization, rucker2015researcher} for reviews of methods. } Importantly, and in sharp contrast with the existing literature on prescriptive trees, we \emph{do not} make Assumption~\ref{asu:sufficient_partition}.
 Instead, we directly optimize the estimators~\eqref{eq:ipw_obj}, \eqref{eq:dm_obj}, or \eqref{eq:dr_obj} from the causal inference literature.
 This enables us to design interpretable prescriptive trees that are guaranteed to be optimal out-of-sample as the number of historical samples grows.

 As will become clear shortly, our proposed approaches give rise to \emph{weighted} classification trees.
 We thus adapt the MIO formulations of~\cite{aghaeistrong} for learning optimal classification trees from the predictive to the prescriptive setting.
 We extend our notation from the problem statement in Section \ref{section:problem_statement} to describe optimal prescriptive trees.
-The building block of our formulation is a perfect binary tree of depth~$d$, whose nodes are numbered $1$ through $(2^{d+1}-1)$ in the order in which they appear in a breadth-first search.
+The building block of our formulation is a perfect binary tree of depth~$d$ whose nodes are numbered $1$ through $(2^{d+1}-1)$ in the order in which they appear in a breadth-first-first search.
+Note that we can in general extend our method to learn non-binary trees similar to \cite{menickelly2016optimal}.
 We let $\sets{B} := \{1, \dots, 2^{d}-1\}$ denote the set of branching nodes and $\sets{T} := \{2^d, \dots, 2^{d+1}-1\}$ collect all terminal nodes (see Figure \ref{fig:flow_graph}, left).
 From the perfect binary tree, we build a flow graph as follows.
-We connect a source node~$s$ to the root node, and connect all nodes other than $s$ to the sink node $t$ (see Figure \ref{fig:flow_graph}, right).
+We connect a source node~$s$ to the root node, and connect all nodes other than $s$ to $|\sets{K}|$ sink nodes (denoted by $t_k, \forall k \in \sets{K}$) -- see Figure \ref{fig:flow_graph}, right.
 All links in the graph are directed from source to sink and have capacity 1.